 Poker stuff to get lined up before you go

 - Large poker bankroll and a large life roll so you are not pressured to make quick profit.

 - Banking plan to convert crypto to government currency and vice versa while overseas.
 For example don’t have SMS security enabled on your internet banking if you are not in the country to receive the SMS.

-- Power converter for your grind station and phone charger.
+- Electrical socket converters for your grind station and phone charger.

 - There are communities of poker pros around the world who have been through everything you will go through.
-The average age is early 20s and there is a big fun and lifestyle factor with these guys.
+This is a young crowed with a big fun and lifestyle factor.
 To make connections start at the 2+2 Travel forum.

 Legalities and realities of poker overseas

 The laws and their implementation are constantly changing around the world as are the policies of poker sites.
 Sites that are restricted by local internet filters can usually be accessed with a virtual private network (VPN) or via mirrors, alternate URLs and proxies that the sites themselves can provide you with or.